You are here:

 The housing lottery is Hampshire's annual room-choosing process.
 The main part of the lottery takes place over a two-week period at the end of the spring semester.
-The spring 2015 lottery will begin Wednesday, April 22 and end Thursday, April 30.
+The spring 2017 lottery will begin Wednesday, April 26 and end Thursday, May 4.
 Only one size mod will be available per day, starting with four-person mods and continuing through ten-person mods.
-The last day of the lottery will be to allocate dorm halls and Prescott Suite 104.
+The last day of the lottery will be to allocate Merrill halls.

 All students have lottery points.
 To participate in the lottery, students get together in groups and combine their lottery points.
 They use this total number of points to try and "win" a mod by completing a registration packet that is submitted to the housing operations office.
 Groups use a registration form to rank all of the mods of their size from the one they want most to the one in which they are least interested.
 Groups are awarded their highest ranked mod that has not already been won by a group with more points.

-For more information check out the 2015 Lottery Information Booklet, the Dorm Hall Lottery, Room Sign Up, and Mod Waitlist Info Sheet, or contact the HOO with questions.
+Dorm Hall Lottery, Room Sign Up, and Mod Waitlist Info Sheet

 All continuing students are eligible to participate, with the following exceptions:

 Finding modmates can seem overwhelming, especially when your friends may not be a good match for your preferred living environment.
-Residence Life is here to help!
-We'll be holding events before and during the lottery to help people meet up, compare living styles, and make good matches.
-We'll be announcing those events via email and social media.
-Follow us on Facebook (Hampshire College Residence Life and Housing) and Twitter (@hampshirehoo) for up-to-date information, or join our facebook group for a chance to connect with potential modmates.
+Residence Life holds events before and during the lottery to help people meet up, compare living styles, and make good matches.
+Events are announced via email and social media.
+Follow us on Facebook for up-to-date information, or join the housing lottery facebook group for a chance to connect with potential modmates.

 Choose your modmates carefully.
 It is extremely important to form a lottery group with people you can live with comfortably, rather than students with lots of points who aren't a good match for you.
 Talk with potential modmates about the issues that you'll face when living together, and whether you would be compatible.
 This should include: who will share the double, tolerance to smoke on clothing, cleanliness, cooking/shopping together, noise level, and anything else that's important to you.

 Make a contingency plan with your group in case you don't get the initial size mod you try for (i.e. have people in mind to add to your group if needed).
-Groups and individuals can post physically on the bulletin boards in the HOO lobby to search for lottery groups/members, or post virtually in our facebook group.
+Groups and individuals can post physically on the bulletin boards in the HOO lobby to search for lottery groups/members, or post virtually in the housing lottery facebook group.

 Step 3: Submit a complete registration packet to the HOO by 1 p.m. sharp on the lottery day for the mod size you are trying to win.
 LATE REGISTRATION PACKETS CANNOT BE ACCEPTED.
 No exceptions.
 A complete packet includes:

-You can submit registration packets anytime by using the drop-slot in the main HOO door.
+You can submit registration packets in person during the HOO's business hours (Monday-Friday, 8:30-4:30 p.m.) or outside of our business hours by using the drop-slot in the interior door to the office.
 Please be 100% sure your registration packet is complete and secured together.
 You cannot amend/change your registration packet after it has been submitted.

 Once your registration packet has been submitted, HOO staff will review it to ensure all point letters are attached and that your lottery points have been recorded accurately.
 As registration packets come in we enter the group's name, total number of points, and mods in order of ranking into a spreadsheet.
 Once the registration deadline has passed, we sort the spreadsheet so the group with the most points is on the top line and the group with the least points is on the bottom line.